Nick Ross: Activities away from broadcasting

 Ross is an Honorary Fellow of the Royal College of Physicians, and of the Royal College of Surgeons, a Life Fellow of the Royal Society of Medicine and a non-executive director of Imperial College Healthcare NHS Trust.
-He has been a member of the Committee on Public Understanding of Science, chairman of the Royal Society Prizes for Science Books (twice), Guest Director of the Cheltenham Science Festival, chairman of the National Road Safety Committee of RoSPA and is an affiliate of the James Lind Alliance.
-He is Chairman of the Wales Cancer Bank Advisory Board, president of several charities including HealthSense (formerly HealthWatch), and a Trustee of Crimestoppers, of Sense about Science and of the UK Stem Cell Foundation.
-He was a member of the Ethics Standards Advisory Panel for onCore (the UK tissue bank), and an adviser to Crime Concern and Victim Support.
-He served two terms as an Ambassador for the World Wide Fund for Nature (WWF) 2004–11.
+He has been a member of the Committee on Public Understanding of Science, chairman of the Royal Society Prizes for Science Books (twice), Guest Director of the Cheltenham Science Festival, chairman of the National Road Safety Committee of RoSPA and President of the London Road Safety Council, and an affiliate of the James Lind Alliance.
+He is Chairman of the Wales Cancer Bank Advisory Board, a member of the ethics committee of UK Biobank, president of several charities including HealthSense (formerly HealthWatch), and a Trustee of Crimestoppers and of the UK Stem Cell Foundation.
+He served on the board of Sense about Science from 2008 to 2023, was an adviser to Crime Concern and Victim Support, and served two terms as an Ambassador for the World Wide Fund for Nature (WWF) 2004–11.

-He is President of the Kensington Society and a patron of Prisoners Abroad (a registered charity which supports Britons detained overseas), and a range of other charities including the Animal Care Trust, British Wireless for the Blind Fund, Heartbeat, the Jewish Association for the Mentally Ill, the Kidney Research Aid Fund, the Myasthenia Gravis Association, the National Depression Campaign, Missing, NICHS, the Raynaud's & Scleroderma Association, Resources for Autism, SaneLine, the Simon Community Northern Ireland, and Young at Heart.
+He was president of the Kensington Society 2011-2023 and a patron of Prisoners Abroad (a registered charity which supports Britons detained overseas), and a range of other charities including the Animal Care Trust, British Wireless for the Blind Fund, Heartbeat, the Jewish Association for the Mentally Ill, the Kidney Research Aid Fund, the Myasthenia Gravis Association, the National Depression Campaign, Missing, NICHS, the Raynaud's & Scleroderma Association, Resources for Autism, SaneLine, the Simon Community Northern Ireland, and Young at Heart.

 He has campaigned for sprinklers in social housing, chaired fire sector summits, lobbied ministers and was a critic of 'complacency' that led to mass fatalities in the Lakanal House and Grenfell Tower fires in London.
+In 2023 he was appointed chair of trustees of the National Fire Chiefs Council.

 In 2003 he was tipped by The Sun newspaper as a candidate for Mayor of London, and his name was mentioned again for the 2008 election.
 Although he did not stand, he wrote a manifesto for London's evening paper and chaired one of the key public debates.
 In 2011 he was mentioned as a possible police and crime commissioner.

 In 2012 it was reported that he had sold his home in Notting Hill, West London "for almost 40 times the price he paid for it" in 1993.
 The buyer of the house was Khalid Saïd, son of businessman Wafic Saïd.

 Ross works as a chairman and moderator for corporate and government meetings.
 His wife Sarah Caplin, co-founder of ChildLine, was Deputy Secretary of the BBC and also a senior executive with ITV, the British commercial television broadcaster.
 The couple have three sons: Adam, Sam and Jack.